 It is possible that the underlying Greek word also has the connotation of urgency (so RSV "be urgent"; REB "press it home in season and out of season").
 There is a difference between announcing the Good News of Jesus and announcing, say, that the next train to London will be leaving in five minutes.
-It's a nuisance failing to hear a train a station announcement, but at least there will always be another train.
+It's a nuisance failing to hear a station announcement, but at least there will always be another train.
 But missing out on the Good News of Jesus can lead to tragedy.
 The Gospel is a matter of life and death; people's eternal destiny is at stake.
 Opportunities to share the Good News need to be seized, however inconvenient it may be to the preacher.

 Thirdly, preachers are to "convince, rebuke and encourage".
 There is no one approach to Gospel preaching, for people have different needs.
+It has often been said that the function of the preacher is to disturb the comfortable and to comfort the disturbed.
+Paul outlines a three-fold approach.

 - 1. An appeal to the reason.
 The word "convince" (elengcho) can have the positive connotation of convincing people of the truth as it is in Jesus.
 An examination of Acts makes it clear that Paul in his evangelistic activity took the mind seriously.
 For example, at Thessalonica Paul went to the synagogue where "he argued... from the scriptures, explaining and proving", so that eventually some were "persuaded" (Acts 17.2-3); at Athens "he argued in the synagogues.... and also in the marketplace" (Acts 17.17); at Corinth "every sabbath he would argue in the synagogue and would try to convince them" (Acts 18.4); and at Ephesus he "argued daily in the lecture hall of Tyrannus" (Acts 19.9).
 If this is what Paul had in mind when writing to Timothy, then this means that preachers are to engage in the task of Christian apologetics. - 2.
 An appeal to the conscience.
 The word "rebuke" incorporates a call to repentance.
 Those whose lifestyles are clearly contrary to God's laws, need to be told that God would have them live differently.
+Sermons are not